+[(i)] (h) Surety bond.

-- (i) Surety bond. - (1) An owner or operator may satisfy the requirements of subsection 22a-449 (d)-109 (d) of these regulations by obtaining a surety bond that conforms to the requirements of this section.
+- (1) An owner or operator may satisfy the requirements of subsection [22a-449(d)-109 (d) of these regulations] (c) of this section by obtaining a surety bond that conforms to the requirements of this section.
 The surety company issuing the bond shall be among those listed as acceptable sureties on federal bonds in the latest Circular 570 of the U.S. Department of the Treasury. - (2) The surety bond shall be worded as follows, except that instructions in brackets shall be replaced with the relevant information and the brackets deleted:

+PERFORMANCE BOND

-PERFORMANCE BOND Date bond executed: Period of coverage: Principal: [legal name and business address of owner or operator] Type of organization: [insert "individual," "joint venture," "partnership," or "corporation"] State of incorporation (if applicable): Surety(ies): [name(s) and business address(es)]
+Date bond executed:

+Period of coverage:

+Principal: {legal name and business address of owner or operator}

+Type of organization: {insert "individual," "joint venture," "partnership," or "corporation"}

+State of incorporation (if applicable):

+Surety(ies): {name(s) and business address(es)}

-Scope of Coverage: [List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
-If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to subsection 22a-449 (d)-102 (b) of these regulations, or the corresponding state requirement, and the name and address of the facility.
-List the coverage guaranteed by the bond: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases" "arising from operating the underground storage tank"].
+Scope of Coverage: {List the number of tanks at each facility and the name(s) and address(es) of the facility(ies) where the tanks are located.
+If more than one instrument is used to assure different tanks at any one facility, for each tank covered by this instrument, list the tank identification number provided in the notification submitted pursuant to subsection [22a-449(d)-102 (b) of these regulations] 22a-449(d)-114 of the Regulations of Connecticut State Agencies ("RCSA"), or the corresponding state requirement, and the name and address of the facility.
+List the coverage guaranteed by the bond: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases" "arising from operating the UST"}.

 Penal sums of bond:

 Per occurrence \$

 Annual aggregate \$

-Surety's bond number:
+Surety's hand number

-Know All Persons by These Presents, that we, the Principal and Surety(ies), hereto are firmly bound to [the implementing agency], in the above penal sums for the payment of which we bind ourselves, our heirs, executors, administrators, successors, and assigns jointly and severally; provided that, where the Surety(ies) are corporations acting as co-sureties, we, the Sureties, bind ourselves in such sums jointly and severally only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each Surety binds itself, jointly and severally with the Principal, for the payment of such sums only as is set forth opposite the name of such Surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sums.
+Know All Persons by These Presents, that we, the Principal and Surety(ies), hereto are firmly bound to [{the implementing agency}] the Commissioner of Energy and Environmental Protection, in the above penal sums for the payment of which we bind ourselves, our heirs, executors, administrators, successors, and assigns jointly and severally; provided that, where the Surety(ies) are corporations acting as co-sureties, we, the Sureties, bind ourselves in such sums jointly and severally only for the purpose of allowing a joint action or actions against any or all of us, and for all other purposes each Surety binds itself, jointly and severally with the Principal, for the payment of such sums only as is set forth opposite the name of such Surety, but if no limit of liability is indicated, the limit of liability shall be the full amount of the penal sums.

-Whereas said Principal is required under Subtitle I of the Resource Conservation and Recovery Act (RCRA), as amended, to provide financial assurance for [insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location] arising from operating the underground storage tanks identified above, and
+Whereas said Principal is required under [Subtitle I of the Resource Conservation and Recovery Act (RCRA), as amended] section 22a-449(d)-109 of the RCSA, to provide financial assurance for {insert: "taking corrective action" and/or "compensating third parties for bodily injury and property damage caused by" either "sudden accidental releases" or "nonsudden accidental releases" or "accidental releases"; if coverage is different for different tanks or locations, indicate the type of coverage applicable to each tank or location} arising from operating the underground storage tanks identified above, and